 Prion diseases occur in many mammals (eg, mink, elk, deer, domestic sheep and cattle) and can be transmitted between species via the food chain.
 However, transmission from animals to humans has been observed only in vCJD, after people consumed beef from cattle with bovine spongiform encephalopathy (BSE, or mad cow disease).

-In several western US states, Canada, and now South Korea and Norway (2 Transmission references Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
-Prominent types include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually sporadic) Variant... read more ), there is concern that chronic wasting disease (CWD), the prion disease of elk and deer, may be transmissible to people who hunt, butcher, or eat the affected animals.
-Although transmission of CWD from animals to humans is unlikely, recent data indicate that the barriers between species may be weakened when CWD has been transmitted from animal to animal several times (as may happen in the wild [3 Transmission references Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
-Prominent types include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually sporadic) Variant... read more ]) or when CWD strains change, possibly making CWD more likely to be transmitted to humans.
+In most US states, Canada, South Korea, Norway, Finland, and Sweden (2 Transmission references Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
+Prominent types of prion diseases include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually... read more ), there is concern that chronic wasting disease (CWD), the prion disease of elk and deer, may be transmissible to people who hunt, butcher, or eat the affected animals.
+Experimental evidence suggests that transmission of CWD from animals to humans may be possible, and recent data indicate that the barriers between species may be weakened when CWD has been transmitted from animal to animal several times (as may happen in the wild [ 3 Transmission references Prion diseases are progressive, fatal, and untreatable degenerative brain disorders.
+Prominent types of prion diseases include Creutzfeldt-Jakob disease (CJD), the prototypic example (usually... read more ]) or when CWD strains change, possibly making CWD more likely to be transmitted to humans.

 1. Pocchiari M and Manson J, editors.
 Human Prion Diseases.
 In Handbook of Clinical Neurology, edited by M Pocchiari, and J Manson.
 New York, Elsevier, 2018, vol 153, pp. 2–498.